the-teachingRSE-project/competencies/competencies.md

 - Contributing to large projects.
 This is a topic that requires competency in SWREPOS, SRU, SP in order to understand the ramifications of sharing, and DOCBB, since the contributed code has to be understood by others.
-Interacting with project members depends on the the TEAM skill.
+Interacting with project members depends on the TEAM skill.
 Today this entails the effective use of collaborative platforms like GitHub/GitLab, honouring a project's Code of Conduct, and some knowledge of popular software licenses like e.g. GPL.
 - When or why to keep repositories private.
 This decision requires knowledge in